 Dewalt created their best cordless trimmer to have two distinct powder modes.
 You can select the maximum amount of RPMs it can reach.
 The range goes from 4,600 to 6,000 RPMs.

 This trimmer is 14 pounds of a 13" cutting swath, though it offers bump feed if you need to work shorter in rough conditions, and the variable speed control will help.
 This unit comes with a 20v lithium ion battery and charger.

 Every yard and every user is different, but in comparing these tools, the winner of best cordless string trimmer comparison has to be the GreenWorks Pro ST80L210.
 It's a little big for small yards and a little small for big jobs, but it has the technology to work under nearly all conditions.

-Of course, the best cordless weed trimmer for your yard will need to be determined by your type of grass, the amount of edging you need to do and any brush you need to clean up.
+Of course, the best cordless weed trimmer of 2018 for your yard will need to be determined by your type of grass, the amount of edging you need to do and any brush you need to clean up.
 Also, if you have a cordless product line for which you already have batteries and a good history, that may help you in your decision!